Sadeeq499/Cybernexus/README.md

 ## Usage 🖥️

-After installing, navigate to [http://localhost:3000](http://localhost:3000) to view the application in your browser.
-You can explore the Home page, Warranty terms, and contact us through the navigation bar.
+After installing, navigate to [http://localhost:5173](http://localhost:5173) to view the application in your browser.
+You can explore the Home page, Warranty terms, start a repair ticket, and contact us through the navigation bar.

+## Features 🌟

+- **Home Page**: Showcases our services and products.
+- **Warranty Page**: Detailed information about our warranty terms.
+- **Repair Services**: Easy-to-use repair ticket system with step-by-step guidance.
+- **Contact Form**: Quick and efficient way to reach out to us.
+- **Testimonials**: Slider featuring feedback from our satisfied customers.

 ## Contributing 🤝